webix-hub/gitbook-webix-jet/basic/app.md

 }
 ```

 New Webix Jet has four types of routers.
 You should specify the preferred router in the app configuration as well.
 The default router is *HashRouter*.
-If you don't want to display the hashbang in the URL, you can change the route to type to UrlRouter:
+If you don't want to display the hashbang in the URL, you can change the router to *UrlRouter*:

 ```js
 import {UrlRouter} from "webix-jet";